Fortune Systems: 1987–2011: Decline, pivots, and acquisition

 Around the turn of 1986 into 1987, Fortune announced the establishment of Tigera, a subsidiary dedicated chiefly to Fortune's software—namely their office automation products.
 In February 1987, several of Fortune's executives vied to purchase Fortune's hardware manufacturing business in a friendly buyout offer.
 The management group leading the prospective buyout was led by Robert A. Davis and Brooke P. Taylor, who were Fortune's executive VP of marketing and president of Fortune's international subsidiary, respectively.

 Fortune ultimately rejected this offer a month later, in favor of selling their entire research and development operations, manufacturing lines, and sales, marketing, and support staff—the vast majority of Fortune's assets—to SCI Systems of Huntsville, Alabama, for between $15 million and $17 million.
 Tigera earned $24.2 million in cash from the deal, while most of Fortune's remaining 265 employees were rehired by SCI.
 Reflecting their newfound pivot, Fortune reincorporated as Tigera Group in July 1987.
 Campbell exited Tigera a month later, with Isaac Gilinski named as his successor.
 Campbell sued Tigera for re-entry to the company's board of directors in 1988.

 Several of Fortune's former distributors filed a lawsuit in the Sacramento County Superior Court against Tigera Group in September 1987, seeking $39 million in punitive damages.
 This was days after Tigera (née Fortune) had paid out $12 million to investors who had filed a class-action lawsuit against Fortune, claiming that the company made false or misleading statements on the prospectus of their IPO in order to inflate their stock price.

 In October 1988, Tigera sold their software business to Wang Laboratories of Lowell, Massachusetts.
-With no remaining intellectual property or manufacturing prescience, Tigera became a holding company.
+With no remaining intellectual property or manufacturing presence, Tigera became a holding company.
 For many years after, the company lay largely dormant and traded as a penny stock.
 In September 1996, by which point the company had relocated to New York City, Tigera changed its name again to Connectivity Technologies, Inc., after having acquired Connectivity Products of Leominster, Massachusetts, and changing its industry to selling wire and cable for the IT industry.
 Connectivity Technologies continued in this capacity until 2010, when it was merged into Methode Electronics's Data Solutions division; Methode of Chicago had purchased Connectivity Technologies some years prior to this.